simongaocd/cloudnative/labs/oke-deploy/readme.md

 ## Before You Begin ##

+Please complete the OCIR Image lab prior to starting this one.

 This 15-minute tutorial shows you how to:

 * Check the status of a Kubernetes cluster running in Oracle Container Engine for Kubernetes (OKE) with both OCI Console and <samp>kubectl</samp>